UK FLYERS FACE ON BOARD DUTY-FREE DRINKING BAN

 Air passengers within the UK have now been officially banned from eating obligation-unfastened wine and spirits onboard planes, prompted by developing concerns over alcohol-fuelled air rage.

-As mentioned by The Times, World Duty-Free, which is the most straightforward provider of duty-unfastened stores at maximum massive airports inside the UK, has tightened its control at the sale of responsibility-free alcohol.
+As mentioned by The Times, World Duty-Free, the most straightforward provider of duty-unfastened stores at massive airports inside the UK, has tightened its control on the sale of responsibility-free alcohol.

-In measures delivered on the stop of closing yr, all responsibility-free alcohol is now required to be located in sealed baggage to save you, passengers, from starting them until their plane has landed.
+In measures delivered on the stop of closing yr, all responsibility-free alcohol must now be located in sealed baggage to save you, passengers, from starting them until their plane has landed.

-According to the paper, all bottles of alcohol, irrespective of their length, should be located in sealed plastic luggage bearing the inscription: “Do now not open alcohol purchases till your very last vacation spot.”
-The strengthened baggage requires slicing with scissors which can be of route banned from being positioned in handbags.
+According to the paper, all bottles of alcohol, irrespective of their length, should be in sealed plastic luggage bearing the inscription: “Do now not open alcohol purchases till your very last vacation spot.”
+The strengthened baggage requires slicing with scissors, which can be banned from being positioned in handbags.

 According to The Times, Gatwick has put into effect similar measures, banning the sale of miniatures from duty-free stores and enforcing a “no-shots policy” in bars.